 We must have the claimant’s permission to allow another person or organisation to act for them and have access to relevant information about them.
 This permission is called explicit consent.
-This can be done by the claimant in writing, using the claimant’s journal, over the telephone or face-to-face.
+This can be done by the claimant in writing, using the claimant’s journal or over the telephone.

 Explicit consent does not last forever and it can be withdrawn by the claimant at any time:

 - by making an entry on their online journal

 - by calling the Universal Credit helpline (The telephone number to call is 0800 328 5644.
 For Welsh Language call 0800 328 1744 and if they need to use textphone call 0800 328 1344)